A few things about Gary

 Back in Melbourne, Gary became a consultant and then Site Registrar with the Victoria Archaeological Survey.
 In 1988 he transferred to the Victoria Police department to take up a position as inaugural Manager of the Police Historical Unit.
 In 1995, having established the Police Archives and Museum, he was released into the custody of Museum Victoria, where he became the Senior Curator of People and Environment.
 He was subsequently plucked from obscurity to be the Head Curator of the Museum’s Technology Program.
 He is a man of many pasts.

-He took early retirement in 2000, to allow himself more time for research and writing.
+Gary took early retirement in 2000, to allow himself more time for research and writing, walking and watching Test Cricket.
 In 2001 he was awarded a Thomas Ramsay Fellowship at Museum Victoria, and in 2005 completed a PhD in the Department of History and Philosophy of Science at The University of Melbourne.

 Gary lives in Box Hill with his wife Helen D. Harris OAM and Helen’s two ginger cats.
-He is a long-standing member of the Archaeological and Anthropological Society of Victoria, as well as a number of local historical societies, including Victoria Police, and Box Hill, the latter of which he has served as president for the passed six years.
+He is a long-standing member of the Archaeological and Anthropological Society of Victoria, as well as a number of local historical societies, including Victoria Police, and Box Hill, the latter of which he has served as president since August 2016.
 He is a Fellow of the Royal Historical Society of Victoria and an Honorary Associate of Museum Victoria.
 Gary is also closely involved with the Field Naturalists Club of Victoria, where (on Tuesdays) he is Hon.
 Librarian and Archivist and (on Thursdays) an Editor of the Club’s long-running journal, The Victorian Naturalist.